pacifica/pacifica-docs/development/PIP_INSTALL.md

 Install Python for your platform most Linux systems have this done already.
 Windows users should get it [here](https://www.python.org/downloads/).
+It is recommended to use Python 2.7 for compatibility reasons.
+Moving to Python 3 is on our list of things to do but isn't fully tested yet.

 ```
 yum -y install python python-pip python-virtualenv